elena-hertel/Haskell-Snake/README.md

 command line snake game in haskell with pixelated lettering

-How to play:
+## How to play:

-Open terminal and navigate to the project folder
+Open terminal and navigate to the project folder:

 ~> ghci

-ghci> :set -package mtl # if you see an error instructing you to do this
+There may be an error instructing you to do the following:

+ghci> :set -package mtl

+Otherwise proceed with this:

 ghci> :l SnakeGame.hs